adigunsherif/Django-School-Management-System/README.md

 It currently doesn't allow students/staff to login.
 Solely, it's expected to be used on a single machine or online for managers only.

+## Demo
+Visit https://django-school-app.herokuapp.com/ for a live demo.
+The demo is updated whenever the demo branch code is updated.

 ## Usage
 It's best to install Python projects in a Virtual Enviroment.
 Once you have set up a VE, clone this project